 - 1 vitamin E capsule (optional)

-Combine ingredients in a small glass pump and shake well to combine.
+Combine ingredients in a small glass pump bottle and shake well to combine.
 Apply to clean skin at night for a light, overnight moisturizer.
 Shake before each use if including the vitamin E capsule.
-Will last indefinitely if stored in the refrigerator.
+This will last indefinitely if stored in the refrigerator.

 Why jojoba oil?

-Jojoba and avocado oil (see below) are two of my favorites for skin care recipes.
-Jojoba is an oil that’s very close to our skin’s natural oil, and you can use it for just about anything (much like coconut oil).
-It’s non comedogenic, so it won’t block pores, and, in fact, it helps oily skin level out oil generation.
-Plus it’s loaded with vitamin E, linoleic acid and antioxidants that regenerate skin cells.
+Jojoba and avocado oil (see below) are two of my favorites for skincare recipes.
+Jojoba is an oil that's very close to our skin's natural oil, and you can use it for just about anything (much like coconut oil).

 Anti-Wrinkle Eye Serum